sarapearce/web-crawler/README.md

 Open the quotes_spider.py file in twitter/tutorial/spiders/quotes_spider.py
-In line 10,  add the url for the twitter feed you would like crawled On command line, cd into the "crawler_v2/crawler/twitter folder" Run "scrapy crawl media_aggregate"
+In line 10,  add the url for the twitter feed you would like crawled On command line, cd into the "crawler_v2/crawler/twitter folder" Run "scrapy crawl media_aggregate".

 Currently output is printing into the terminal window.
-The next phase is getting the JSON shipped to the front end with a simple button push and data return for the front end.
+The next phase is getting the JSON shipped with a simple button push and data return for the front end.
 That will be made with Django.